ljatsh/Test/html5/html/doc/css.md

      ```
   - ![实例图](css_selector_pseudo_class_child_02.png)

-* the nth-child selector allow you to sepecify an index to match elements in a paticular position
+* the nth-child series selector allow you to sepecify an index to match elements in a paticular position
   - [:nth-child(n)](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-child) matches elements based on their position among a group of silbings
     - ```
         :nth-child(<nth> [ of <selector>#]?)